Are you a local business that serves customers at a physical address?

 You get the number of clicks on your phone number.

 You also receive a breakdown of the phone calls that have occurred on various days.

-You’re shown the number of clicks by people who are looking for directions to your business.
+You’re shown the number of clicks by people who are looking for turn-by-turn navigation to your business.